brettlaws/flutter_hop/README.md

-A simple library for applying the Humble Object Pattern in order to create cleaner, more testable widgets.
+A simple library for applying the Humble Object Pattern in order to create clean, testable widgets.

 ## Features

 This package might be helpful to you if:
 - a high level of test coverage is required